Information/ FAQ

 Governing body

-Bart Geraerts – Director
+Bart Geraerts Director

 Management representative

-Tom Hendrikx – Manager and curator of the museum
+Tom Hendrikx – Manager and Museum Curator

 Email: contact@fort-eben-emael.be